CoreSheep/jiufeng/content/about/_index.md

 - **Travel & Photography**: Love exploring new places with my camera, capturing moments and cultures

 ### Goals & Aspirations
-- **Academic**: Complete my master's thesis and contribute meaningful research to the AI community
+- **Professional**: Leverage my advanced AI education to drive innovation and become a leading expert in AI optimization
 - **Entrepreneurial**: Launch an AI startup that creates real value for people and pushes the boundaries of what's possible
 - **Personal**: Travel to 25+ countries, experience diverse cultures, and continue learning from the world
-- **Professional**: Become a leading expert in AI optimization and help shape the future of artificial intelligence
+- **Impact**: Help shape the future of artificial intelligence and contribute to meaningful technological advancement

 ### Connect With Me
 - **Email**: lijiufeng97 at gmail dot com